The summer I turned ten, I spent an inordinate amount of time obsessing over my appearance.

 Our days are numbered.
-Accepting our own mortality reminds us to use wisely the time God has given us on this earth.
+Unless the Lord returns before it happens, we will all eventually die.
+Accepting the unchangeable fact of our own mortality reminds us to use wisely the time God has given us on this earth.

 All these areas together combine to make us the unique individuals we are.
 The Bible paints a beautiful picture of the care with which God made each one of us:

 For You formed my inward parts; You wove me in my mother’s womb.
 I will give thanks to You, for I am fearfully and wonderfully made.
 Wonderful are Your works, and my soul knows it very well.
 My frame was not hidden from You, when I was made in secret, and skillfully wrought in the depths of the earth; Your eyes have seen my unformed substance; and in Your book were all written, the days that were ordained for me, when as yet there was not one of them.
 (Psalm 139:13-16)

 Isn’t that reassuring?
 God had a purpose for designing you exactly as He did.
 But until you’re able to rejoice in His design and to accept the unchangeable features He gave you, you’ll have a hard time discovering His purpose.

 Gratitude.
 Acceptance.
 Submission.